Smokin Zo's BBQ

 Checked arrival timing and line pace, because the serving window matters as much as the menu.

-Why Access Planning Matters in Skyway, Washington
+Why This Review Matters in Skyway, Washington

 A useful BBQ quote should be tied to the real event, not a generic package.
 This review helps keep the service plan grounded in timing, access, guest flow, documentation needs, and the kind of food experience the host is trying to create.